-Live with a host family and attend a local high school for a year to discover the Peru that lies beyond Machu Picchu.
-Appealing to anyone with a passion for history, archaeology, anthropology or Spanish language, Peru is the perfect destination for a year abroad.
+Live with a host family and attend a local high school for a semester to discover the Peru that lies beyond Machu Picchu.
+Appealing to anyone with a passion for history, archaeology, anthropology or Spanish language, Peru is the perfect destination for a semester abroad.
 As an AFSer, you will have the opportunity to skyrocket your Spanish speaking skills while staying up on your academics.

 You may be placed anywhere throughout the country, though most likely will live in an urban area.
 Whether you are closer to the peaks of the Andes or the tree canopies of the Amazon, there will be beautiful landscapes and Incan ruins nearby, and a friendly and welcoming community even closer.

 Check out the Host Community Map to view where previous AFS-Peru students have been placed.

 Host families in Peru, like all AFS host families worldwide, are not paid.
 They open their homes to students in order to share their community and culture as well as to enrich their own family lives.

 Peru's people are amazingly diverse: Quechua Indians (descendants of the Incas), mestizos (a blend of Indian and European), and people of Spanish ancestry make up the majority.
 Because it is so diverse, Peruvian families have varied customs.
 Both cities and villages celebrate a wide variety of Christian holidays as well as traditional Inca celebrations, holding festivals and carnivals throughout the year.

 Peruvian families are widely known for their hospitality and generous displays of affection.
 Peruvians' sense of privacy differs from some other cultures, and they relish spending time together, even if it's simply watching TV after dinner.

 In their free time and on weekends, Peruvian teenagers will hang out in the town square or at a local café.
 Community sports and other activities are popular, especially soccer.